Marce3200/mentorexpress-back/DOCKER_SETUP.md

 docker-compose up -d
 ```

-This will start MySQL 8.0 on port `3307` and phpMyAdmin on port `8011`.
+This will start MySQL 8.0 on port `3307`.
+Use Drizzle Studio for database management: `npm run db:studio`.

 ### 2. Create .env file - Crear archivo .env